abhineet123/MTF/ReadMe.md

 	The make system might be used by developers/contributors as it can potentially offer a finer level of control.
 Note, however, that it is not tested as well as the cmake system so is not guaranteed to work in all configurations or be up to date with the latest changes.

 * **Advanced Installation**
-Following are commands and switches for both make and cmake systems to customize the installation or disable parts of the library:
+Following are commands and switches for both make and cmake systems to customize the installation by disabling parts of the library or to only compile specific components.
+It also contains general information about the Python and Matlab wrappers and example applications.
+Not all of the make commands may work with the cmake system.
     * `make` or `make mtf` : compiles the shared library (_libmtf.so_) to the build directory (_Build/Release_)
     * `make install` : compiles the shared library if needed and copies it to _/usr/local/lib_; also copies the headers to _/usr/local/include_; (use `make install_lib` or `make install_header` for only one of the two); if third party trackers are enabled, their respective library files will be installed too;
 	    - this needs administrative (sudo) privilege; if not available, the variable `MTF_INSTALL_DIR` in the makefile can be modified to install elsewhere.
 This can be done either by editing the file itself or providing it with the make/cmake command as: